Feature Importance Disparities for Data Bias Investigations: Introduction

 Machine learning is rapidly becoming a more important, yet more opaque part of our lives and decision making -- with increasingly high stakes use cases such as recidivism analysis \cite{angwin}, loan granting and terms \cite{dastille} and child protective services \cite{child}.
 One of the hopes of wide-scale ML deployment has been that those algorithms might be free of our human biases and imperfections.
 This hope was, unfortunately, naive.
 Over the last decade, an interdisciplinary body of research has shown that machine learning algorithms can be deeply biased in both subtle and direct ways \cite{fairml}, and has focused on developing countless techniques to produce fairer models \cite{fair_ml_survey}.

 One of the primary causes of model bias is bias inherent in the training data, rather than an explicitly biased training procedure.
 While the majority of work on fairness seeks to remove bias by learning a fairer representation of the data \cite{zem_fair} or by explicitly constraining the downstream classifier to conform to a specific fairness notion \cite{eo_fair, red_fair}, fairness notions have been shown to be brittle and often times contradictory \cite{dwork_comp, Kleinberg2016InherentTI}.
-More importantly, these approaches elide what could be a more important question for the practitioner: \emph{What is the source of bias in the training data, and what subgroups in the data are being effected?} We call the process of answering this question a \emph{data bias investigation} ($\dbi$), and in this paper we develop a technique to aid in a $\dbi$ by allowing an analyst to (efficiently and provably) identify structured subsets of the training data to focus their bias investigation.
+More importantly, these approaches elide what could be a more important question for the practitioner: \emph{What is the source of bias in the training data, and what subgroups in the data are being effected?}

+We call the process of answering this question a \emph{data bias investigation} ($\dbi$), and in this paper we develop a technique to aid in a $\dbi$ by allowing an analyst to (efficiently and provably) identify structured subsets of the training data to focus their bias investigation.
 Prior work has typically focused on identifying such subsets by finding subsets of the training data that maximally violate a specific fairness criterion, which typically corresponds to the classifier having a higher error rate on the group than on the population.
-We take a very different approach; rather than optimizing for a specific fairness notion, we find subgroups where \emph{a specific feature in the data has out-sized impact in the subgroup, relative to the population as a whole.} To build some intuition for why feature importance disparities, $\fid$ as we call them, might be a useful notion when looking for dataset bias, consider the following example from Cynthia Dwork, widely regarded as pioneer in the field of algorithmic bias, in a $2015$ in a New York Times interview \cite{nyt}:
+We take a very different approach; rather than optimizing for a specific fairness notion, we find subgroups where \emph{a specific feature in the data has out-sized impact in the subgroup, relative to the population as a whole.}

+To build some intuition for why feature importance disparities, $\fid$ as we call them, might be a useful notion when looking for dataset bias, consider the following example from Cynthia Dwork, widely regarded as pioneer in the field of algorithmic bias, in a $2015$ in a New York Times interview \cite{nyt}: \textit{Suppose we have a minority group in which bright students are steered toward studying math, and suppose that in the majority group bright students are steered instead toward finance.
+An easy way to find good students is to look for students studying finance, and if the minority is small, this simple classification scheme could find most of the bright students.
+But not only is it unfair to the bright students in the minority group, it is also low utility.}